How to choose a pathway and programme

 |Part-Time Pathway Accelerated||non-residential training at Cuddesdon plus an additional day with the full-time pathway so that training can be achieved in two years|

-If you’re not sure which option is right for you, come along to an Open Event to explore things further.
+If you’re not sure which option is right for you, come along to an Open Day or Evening to explore things further.

 The academic programme you will take is determined by prior qualifications, whether any prior theological study has been completed, length of training, and the type of course that individuals are interested in undertaking.
 Please see each pathway section on this website for more information on which courses are offered for each.
 If none of the existing pathways and programmes feel like a good match, we are usually able to offer bespoke training routes arranged through a conversation with our Admissions Tutor.